 - For scoliosis curves between 15 degrees and 50 degrees a scoliosis brace, like SpineCor, that is designed to help correct curves is preferred.
 Reducing the degree of the curves as far as possible under the 3o degree mark, which is the “tipping point” where gravity starts to take advantage of the curves and can cause progression of the curves even into adulthood.

 - While scoliosis-specific exercise should be used to offset the side effect of muscle atrophy if a hard scoliosis brace is used, they can have an exponential effect in improving scoliosis by further strengthening weakened muscles in the spine, if used in combination with a dynamic brace like SpineCor.

 - Even when scoliosis curves are in the severe range, in many cases it is still possible to avoid surgery if a Comprehensive Program of Corrective Movement Therapy is started before the curves worsen too far into the severe range.

-“It’s important to minimize the number of x-rays that are taken (because of the radiation exposure), and in most cases, one x-ray per year should be sufficient.”
+“It’s important to minimize the number of x-rays that are taken (because of the radiation exposure), and in most cases, once the initial workup is done one x-ray per year should be sufficient.”